dhankins345/ssms3/README.md

 # Simple Stock Market Simulator

 Simple Stock Market Simulator is, as the name suggests, a "simple" stock market sim.
-Here are some examples of this simplicity:
+Here's what makes it so simple:

 * Simple install - SSMS runs on vanilla Python, with only standard modules required!
 SSMS will run out of the box on most Linux distributions.
 * Simple usage -